CoMfUcIoS/AWOL/README.md

 # AWOL

-A Script to run on a RPI zero to wake up machines if are dead depending on UPS status (On Batteries / On line)
+A Script to run on a RPI zero w to wake up machines if are dead depending on UPS status (On Batteries / On line)

 requirements